 Staff Wellbeing

-The Wellbeing Workgroup will continue the work of previous years’ work groups that have focused on the evaluation and enhancement of staff wellbeing resources and support.
-The work group’s mission is to emphasize the University’s commitment to the holistic wellbeing of university staff.
-By conducting thorough research on best practices, the work group aims to provide actionable recommendations that enrich work performance outcomes and promote a robust workplace culture.
+The Wellbeing Workgroup will continue the work of previous years’ workgroups that have focused on the evaluation and enhancement of staff wellbeing resources and support.
+The workgroup’s mission is to emphasize the University’s commitment to the holistic wellbeing of university staff.
+By conducting thorough research on best practices, the workgroup aims to provide actionable recommendations that enrich work performance outcomes and promote a robust workplace culture.
+Wellbeing is not just an individual issue but is central to staff retention, morale, and organizational health.
+CUCSA is dedicated to elevating the staff voice and advancing solutions that empower employees to bring their best selves to work.

 Sustainable Workforce